GA-repos/Django_Models_1/readme.md

 ## We Do: Set Up a Django Application & Virtual Environment
 See [installation instructions.](https://git.generalassemb.ly/seir-323/django-installation/blob/master/README.md)

+To start your Django server:
+1. Navigate into your `/tunr_django` folder.
+1. Run `pipenv shell` to activate your virtual environment.
+1. Run `python3 manage.py runserver`.
+1. Navigate to `localhost:8000`.

 ## Models (10 min / 0:40)

 Let's start working with some data.
 In Django, we will write out models.
 Models